JohnBetaCode/JohnBetaCode/Management_Notes.md

     * Just define at the end of the day the first thing you will do the next day, the most critical one, and write it down.
     * Then, every day, first thing in the morning, you just do it.
-    * Remember, first means no email, no slack, no meetings.
+    * Remember, first means no email, no slack, and no meetings.
 Just.
 Do.
 It.
 If there is something else on your agenda the first time in the * morning, try to move it and make sure you block that first hour for the subsequent days and weeks.

 <br />